Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Introduction

 In this paper, we propose \textbf{Forensics Adapter}, a devoted framework for adapting CLIP to generalizable face forgery detection (see Fig.~\ref{fig:overview} (b)).
 Unlike previous CLIP-based methods, our method is grounded in the core nature of face forgery, with a task-specific adaptation that focuses on key forgery-related clues.
 Our motivation stems from the observation that face forgeries often involve localized manipulations, where synthesized content is blended back into the original regions, creating inconsistencies between the manipulated and original regions.
 These inconsistencies form blending boundaries, which serve as crucial clues specific to face forgery.
 To capture these subtle traces, we propose a lightweight adapter network alongside CLIP and introduce task-specific objectives to instruct learning of the adapter.
 Then we describe the interaction strategy between the adapter and CLIP, assisting the learning of the adapter while enhancing the token effectiveness of CLIP.
 With this adapter, CLIP is transformed into an effective face forgery detector.

-While the blended inconsistencies have been utilized in previous methods~\cite{laa-net,sbi}, our method explores the uses of CLIP model to provide a new solution to this problem.
-Extensive experiments demonstrate that our method outperforms state-of-the-arts by a large margin ($+\bm{7\%}$ in AUC) across five public datasets, with only $\bm{5.7M}$ trainable parameters.
-We believe our method can establish a strong baseline for CLIP-based face forgery detection methods.
+While the blended inconsistencies have been utilized in previous methods~\cite{laa-net,sbi}, our method explores the {use of the CLIP model} to provide a new solution to this problem. {{Extensive experiments demonstrate that our method outperforms {state-of-the-art methods} by a large margin across six public datasets, with only $\bm{5.7M}$ trainable parameters.}} We believe our method can establish a strong baseline for CLIP-based face forgery detection methods.

 Furthermore, we describe an extended method, \textbf{Forensics Adapter++}, which further utilizes the multimodal capabilities of CLIP by incorporating textual information.
 Unlike conventional vision tasks, this incorporation presents unique challenges, as the textual modality should effectively depict subtle forgery traces rather than high-level semantic information.
-To address this, we design a forgery-aware prompts learning strategy with an updated task-specific trace learning scheme, which serves as an auxiliary mechanism boosting the efficacy of visual modality.
+To address this, we design a forgery-aware {prompt} learning strategy with an updated task-specific trace learning scheme, which serves as an auxiliary mechanism boosting the efficacy of visual modality.
 With negligible extra trainable parameters, Forensics Adapter++ further improves the performance by $\bm{1.3\%}$.

-Our contribution can be summarized as follows: \begin{itemize} \item We bridge the gap between CLIP and face forgery task by introducing a Forensics Adapter that effectively adapts CLIP for generalizable face forgery detection.
+Our contribution can be summarized as follows: \begin{itemize} \item We bridge the gap between CLIP and {the} face forgery task by introducing a Forensics Adapter that effectively adapts CLIP for generalizable face forgery detection.

 \item We provide a task-specific adapter design, including both architecture and objectives, and outline an interaction strategy between CLIP and the adapter.